saadathar72-Analyst/IPL-Data-Analysis-Project/README.md

 Key performance indicators (KPIs)

-Interactive filtering using macros and slicers
+Dynamic filtering powered by macros and slicers

-The Excel file is macro-enabled (.xlsm) for automated navigation and dynamic visuals.
+The Excel dashboard is macro-enabled (.xlsm) to support automated navigation and interactions.

 📊 Features
 1. Data Cleaning & Preparation

-Cleaned raw IPL datasets (2008–2024)
+Cleaned and combined IPL datasets (2008–2024)

-Standardized team names, formats, and match records
+Standardized team names and match formats

-Handled missing values and structured tables for analysis
+Removed inconsistencies and structured the dataset for analysis

 2. Interactive Excel Dashboard

 Team-wise performance comparison

-Season summary and trend visuals
+Season summaries and trend analysis

 Match results, toss outcomes, winning patterns

-KPI cards for quick insights
+KPI cards for a quick overview

 3. Excel Tools & Techniques Used

 Pivot Tables & Pivot Charts

-Lookup formulas (XLOOKUP, INDEX/MATCH, etc.)
+Lookup formulas (XLOOKUP, INDEX/MATCH)

 Conditional formatting

+Slicers and timeline filters

+VBA/Macros for automation and interactivity

 🚀 How to Use the Dashboard

 Download the .xlsm file

+Open it in Microsoft Excel

-Enable Macros when opening
+Enable Macros when prompted

-Use slicers and automated buttons to explore team, match, and season-wise insights
+Use slicers, filters, and automated buttons to explore IPL insights

 📈 Future Enhancements

-Power BI version of the dashboard
+Power BI dashboard version

 Predictive analysis using Python

 Match-wise player performance module
-Slicers and timeline filters

-VBA/Macros for automation and interactivity